chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 # Hate_seepch_project
 The goal of this project to is extract different features from a a tsv file that contains tweets and their label, which will be saved to a csv file.
-MI and logic regression and then run on the csv file to get the relevant scores.
-The clustering files are used to produce a cluster file that contains certain word for use in feature.extraction.py
+MI and logic regression will be run on the csv file to get the relevant scores.
+The clustering files are used to produce a cluster file that contains certain words for use in feature.extraction.py

 Please downlaod the Chinese w2v corpus in here: https://ai.tencent.com/ailab/nlp/en/embedding.html